-Translating a Single Project from a Visual Studio Solution
+Translating a single project from a Visual Studio solution

 If your Visual Studio solution contains multiple projects, you have the option to translate a single project instead of the entire solution.
-Project files have a file name extension that ends with project as .vcxproj and .csproj.
+Project files have a file name extension that ends with proj such as .vcxproj and .csproj.
 To translate a single project, specify the project file instead of the solution as the parameter for the MSBuild command.